eamon-zhang/apollobetter/README.md

     $ cd ~/
     $ ~/.local/bin/virtualenv apollo-venv

-Then anytime you need to use xanaxbetter, you just need to run this first:
+Then anytime you need to use apollobetter, you just need to run this first:

     $ source ~/apollo-venv/bin/activate